Hi there.

 From consulting on security, infrastructure and dev ops, to pair programming and contributing my own code to mission critical projects...
 I've lead development, collaborated with lead developers, and delivered products with other team members that customers can depend on.

-Freelance tutoring
+Self-employed tutoring

 2020 - 2023